cynthia/ama/README.md

 # License

-This material is distributed under the [Creative Commons Attribution-NonCommercial 4.0 International Public License] (https://creativecommons.org/licenses/by-nc/4.0/).
+This material is distributed under the [Creative Commons Attribution-NonCommercial 4.0 International Public License](https://creativecommons.org/licenses/by-nc/4.0/).
 For commercial use, please contact me privately.
 (I'm generally permissive, so given that the clause is reasonable it most likely will not cost you anything.
 The non-commercial clause is to prevent abuse from certain bad players that come to mind.)